Legal Studies (Pre-Law)

 Students in the Legal Studies major at the A.J.
 Palumbo School of Business Administration gain a comprehensive understanding of the ideas, institutions and processes behind legal systems in the United States and abroad.
 Courses such as logic and human resource management law offer students a multi-disciplinary approach to law and challenge them to think critically.

 The Legal Studies major at Duquesne includes a rich moral and ethical perspective not available at all universities.
-In addition, students combine their law studies with another major or minor area of study, providing them with the skills necessary to navigate business environments more successfully.
+In addition, students combine their law studies with another major area of study, providing them with the skills necessary to navigate business environments more successfully.

 Upon graduation, Legal Studies students are prepared to attend law school where they can focus on a particular area of interest and further develop their personal and professional skills.
 Graduates who choose to use their second major upon graduation will be better able to anticipate legal concerns, recognize when legal help is needed and work more effectively with attorneys.